monsterkrampe/Existential-Rules-in-Lean/README.md

 written up in LEAN 4.
 Mostly, the formalizations are related to my own research.

-Broadly speaking, the chase takes a set of rules and an initial of facts (called database) and computes further facts to satisfy all the rules in the most general way.
+Broadly speaking, the chase takes a set of rules and an initial set of facts (called database) and computes further facts to satisfy all the rules in the most general way.
-This might require infinitely many chase steps.
-In the presence of disjunctions, the chase is branching out to produce a set of facts sets to capture all "possible worlds".
+This might require infinitely many "chase steps".
+In the presence of disjunctions, the chase is branching out to produce a set of fact sets to capture all "possible worlds".

 More specifically, this repo contains a generalized formalization of the chase on disjunctive existential rules in `ExistentialRules/ChaseSequence`.
 The definition captures both the skolem and restricted chase at the same time through a generic `ObsoletenessCondition`.